 Scope and Limitations

 This study focuses on eye movement patterns in a VR environment under varying cognitive loads.
-The VR scenarios are designed to mimic naturalistic environments but may not capture all aspects of real-world complexity.
+The VR scenarios are designed to mimic naturalistic environments while keeping controlled conditions for the study.
+Therefore, these scenarios enable systematic and controlled investigation, but may not capture all aspects of real-world complexity.

 Related Work

-Eye Movement
+Eye Movements

 Eye movement is a well-established indicator of cognitive processes [7].
 Research has demonstrated that eye movements, including fixations, saccades, and blinks, are closely linked to cognitive load—the mental effort required to process information.
-For instance, increased cognitive load (clutter) impacted the neural representations of input information in visual areas, regardless of eye movements [8].
-Furthermore, it been showed that image size influence on memory [6]
+Furthermore, increased cognitive load (in the form of visual clutter) impacted the neural representations of input information in visual areas, regardless of eye movements [8].
+Furthermore, it has been showen that image size influences memory [6]

-Identification of Eye Movement Patterns

-There are several types of Eye Movements which in this case we will focus on the following:

-Fixation Patterns: Investigating the duration and locations of fixations during the target object identification task.
-Identifying whether participants exhibit longer fixations on specific objects or areas within the VR scenes.

-Saccade Patterns: Analyzing the amplitude and velocity of saccadic eye movements during the task.
-Determine if certain conditions, such as cognitive load or object characteristics, influence the speed and accuracy of saccades[9].